 Mónica volunteered with the LUM Immigration Clinic prior to serving as the assistant director.

 Connie Decker is the Receptionist

 She started with LUM in 2017.
-Connie grew up in Lafayette and graduated from Jefferson High School.
-She currently lives in Lafayette and has been in the same house for over 40 years.
+Connie grew up and lives in Lafayette and graduated from Jefferson High School.

 He started with LUM in November 2016.
 Nate grew up in Lafayette, graduated from Benton Central High School, and currently lives in Oxford.